jravenhorst909/MoveShelf_IMU_analyser/README.md

 	- OS_reset_heading.py
 	- OS_sync_tridents.py

+	Note: If you would like to use an OpenSim model (.osim) other than the one provided, then changes may have to be implemented in OS_investigateJoints.py and 	S_createAngle_json.py.

 2.1.
 Main folder:
 - Additional files will be created in this folder upon processing trials.
 If these already exist, they will be overwritten:
 	- “err.txt”